osg-htc/docs/docs/submit/install-ospool-ap.md

 `/etc/gratia/condor/ProbeConfig`.
 The new location is `/etc/gratia/condor-ap/ProbeConfig`.

 The Open Science Pool does not accept GSI authentication.
-If your Access Point is configured with GSI authentication, you will need to switch to token authentication after upgrading, as described in this document.
+If your Access Point was configured with GSI authentication, you will need to switch to token authentication after upgrading, as described in this document.

 Configuring Reporting via Gratia